Selecting Competent Staff and Contractors.

 Information on standards for different industries can also be found on the National Occupational Standards (NOS) website.

-One of the services Stagesafe provide for clients of either festival, concerts, events or tours is that of helping you select and procure suitable contractors by the use of pre-qualification questionnaires we send to prospective contractors and vendors at the tendering stage to enable them to be assessed in terms of health and safety compliance, this process must be carried out before they are appointed.
-All too often we find clients who wish to appoint contractors before this assessment, we advise you not to do this as once appointed they will be reluctant to provide the required information, assuming of course they do have it to provide.
+One of the services Stagesafe provide for clients of either festival, concerts, events or tours is of helping you select and procure suitable contractors by the use of pre-qualification questionnaires we send questionnaires to prospective contractors and vendors (that you select) at the tendering stage to enable them to be assessed in terms of health and safety compliance, this process must be carried out before they are appointed.
+All too often we find clients who wish to appoint contractors before this assessment, we advise you not to do this as once appointed, they may well be reluctant to provide the required information, assuming of course they do have it to provide.